endrealm/forkengine-web-renderer/README.md

-# forkengine-shared-webgl
+# forkengine-web-renderer
-This module allows for multiple Scene Managers to use the same WebGLInstance
+This module renders SceneManager instances into a react component